Insight

 Cambridge

-Cambridge city centre has demonstrated strong resilience, supported by robust occupier demand and persistent tourist and visitor footfall throughout the year.
+Cambridge city centre has demonstrated strong resilience, supported by robust occupier demand and continuous tourist and visitor footfall throughout the year.

 Like Oxford, limited availability of retail stock has driven increased competition for vacant units within the historic core.
 Demand remains heavily led by food and beverage operators, particularly London-based brands seeking expansion into new regional markets.
 Cambridge is increasingly seen as a key target destination for these operators.
-Small independent requirements are still evident albeit this is typically attributed to café and light F&B uses.
+There is still healthy demand from independent occupiers across both retail and food & beverage, providing the diversity of offer for the Cambridge visitor.

-Recent notable lettings include Blank Street Coffee, Rudy's Pizza, and Wingstop, alongside a new unit for Uniqlo, by approximately 40%
+Recent notable lettings include Blank Street Coffee, Rudy's Pizza and Wingstop, alongside a new unit for Uniqlo within the Grand Arcade.

 Take-up over the past six months has declined.
 This reduction is largely attributed to a tightening supply of available units and a lack of new development.

-Development activity the Grafton Centre works are underway with the demolition of Eastgate house.
+Development activity in and around the Grafton Centre is underway, with the demolition of Abbeygate House.
 The redevelopment will introduce significant new office and laboratory space, complemented by ground-floor retail.

 Chelmsford

-As quiet for a few months however the closure of the regional Co-op department store leaves a large whole, combined with the uncertainty around the Meadows shopping centre redevelopment.
+Chelmsford has been relatively quiet over recent months.
+However, the closure of the Regional Co-op department store leaves a significant void, combined with the uncertainty surrounding the redevelopment of The Meadows Shopping Centre.

 Ipswich

-The Arrival of Jamaica Blue is a positive story, but vacant units especially large stores remain high.
+The arrival of Jamaica Blue is a positive story, but vacant units, particularly larger stores, remain high.

 Norwich

-Norwich continues to attract new occupiers to the city with availability of retail stock reducing by c.
-12,000 sqft within the previous 6 months.
+Norwich continues to attract new occupiers, with the availability of retail stock reducing by approximately 12,000 sq ft over the previous six months.

-Recent notable take up within the scheme has been dominated by F&B occupiers with Wingstop taking occupation of the former Superdry and Blacksheep coffee taking around 2400 sqft of space within Chantry Place.
+Recent take-up has been dominated by food & beverage occupiers, with Wingstop taking occupation of the former Superdry unit and Black Sheep Coffee taking approximately 2,400 sq ft within Chantry Place.

 Oxford

-Recent transactions include lettings to brands such as Sephora, Oliver Bonas, and Beefy Boys, alongside Amorino securing approximately 4,700 sq ft on Cornmarket Street.
-Independent lettings to Aromi Café and ItaliAmo Trattoria.
-Together, these trends reinforce Oxford’s position as an attractive retail destination for new occupiers.
+Recent transactions include lettings to brands such as Sephora, Oliver Bonas and Beefy Boys, alongside Amorino securing approximately 4,700 sq ft on Cornmarket Street.
+Independent lettings to Aromi Café and ItaliAmo Trattoria continue to reinforce Oxford's position as an attractive retail destination for new occupiers.

 Out of Town

-Similar to the high street picture, it is a story of reducing voids.
-There is a limited new retail development activity.
-In Oxford that activity is in replacing retail warehousing with office/ life science space on Botley road
+Similar to the high street picture, the out-of-town market is also characterised by reducing voids.
+New retail development remains limited.
+In Oxford, activity continues to focus on replacing retail warehousing with office and life sciences space on Botley Road.

-In Chelmsford, Waitrose has been announced as taking a unit in Chelmsford village.
+In Chelmsford, Waitrose has been announced as the latest occupier at Chelmsford Village.

-With vacancies disappearing there is more confidence in rental growth and for owners of retail parks to implement some asset management strategies, including providing new drive thru opportunities.
+With vacancies continuing to reduce, confidence in rental growth is increasing, enabling retail park owners to implement more proactive asset management strategies, including the delivery of new drive-thru opportunities.

-The UK drive‑thru restaurant market continues to demonstrate structural strength and resilience, materially outperforming much of the wider retail and casual dining sector.
-Demand is being driven by long‑term shifts in consumer behaviour, operator economics and real‑estate strategy rather than short‑term cyclical factors.
+The UK drive-thru market continues to outperform much of the retail and casual dining sector.
+Demand is being driven by long-term shifts in consumer behaviour, operator economics and real estate strategy rather than short-term trading conditions.
+With occupiers continuing to prioritise roadside formats, the sector remains one of the most active areas of out-of-town retail and leisure demand.

 Market Fundamentals